 Fortunately, a much simpler solution showed up in my Pinterest feed.
 It’s one of those things that when you look at it, you feel instantly silly for not thinking of it yourself sooner.

 Homemade ollas using terracotta pots!

-This week, when I resolved to finally getting them constructed, I found the perfect pot size, on sale for just $1.00 each.
+When I finally had the time to make them, I found the perfect pot size, on sale for just $1.00 each.
 Woohoo!